hailo-ai/Hailo-Application-Code-Examples/runtime/cpp/yolov5seg/README.md

 Prints statistics
 NOTE: Currently supports only devices connected on a PCIe link.

-Prequisites: OpenCV 4.2.X CMake >= 3.20 HailoRT >= 4.10.0 git - to clone the rapidjson repository
+Prequisites: OpenCV 4.2.X CMake >= 3.20 HailoRT >= 4.10.0 git - rapidjson repository is cloned when performing build.

 To compile the example run `./build.sh`